willwebberley/CENode/README.md

 npm test
 ```

-## API reference
+## More Information

-Please see the file `docs/API.md` for more information.
+See the CENode [Wiki](https://github.com/flyingsparx/CENode/wiki) for more information, guides, and the API reference.

-## Motivation

-Please see the file `docs/documentation.pdf` for an overview of the CE language, CECard protocol, and CENode motivation and behaviour.

 ## Licence